raindrum/gnome-citeurl-search-provider/README.md

 This extension relies entirely on CiteURL for the ability to detect citations and translate them into URLs.
 So if there is an issue with a particular citation template (e.g. it generates broken links or doesn't recognize a particular citation), please use [CiteURL's issues page](https://github.com/raindrum/citeurl/issues) instead of this one.

 This project's issues page is the place to report issues with its function as a GNOME extension specifically, like if it fails to load or generate any search results.

+# Python Implementation

+This extension is written in JavaScript so that it can be installed easily from [extensions.gnome.org](https://extensions.gnome.org/).
+That said, it was originally made in Python so as to be more compatible with the underlying [CiteURL](https://github.com/raindrum/citeurl/) library, and so that the citation templates could be loaded directly in YAML format without conversion to JavaScript.

+If you want to install the original Python-based version, you can find it [here](https://github.com/raindrum/gnome-citeurl-search-provider/tree/main/python-implementation).